davecats/gke/database/README.md

 where XXX is the value of friction Reynolds number and YYY is the specific value of streamwise separation *rx* in viscous units considered in the file.
 In fact, each file contains the GKE terms for the three-dimensional space (*Y*,*ry*,*rz*) and *rx* is parametrized among different files.

 All quantities are made nondimensional in viscous units, i.e. with the friction velocity and kinematic viscosity of the fluid.
-If you have question on the database refer to the aformentioned publication, file an issue or contact me at the contact information specified [here](https://github.com/davecats/gke).
+If you have questions on the database please refer to the aformentioned publication, file an issue on GitHub or contact me at the contact information specified [here](https://github.com/davecats/gke).